racket/racket/racket/src/README.txt

     The `configure` script accepts many other flags that adjust the build process.
 Run `configure --help` for more information.
 In addition, a specific compiler can be selected through environment variables.
-For example, to select the SGI compilers for Irix instead of gcc, run configure as
+For example, to select the SGI compiler for Irix instead of gcc, run configure as

-         env CC=cc CXX=CC [here]configure
+         env CC=cc [here]configure

     To add an include path, be sure to use CPPFLAGS="-I..." instead of CFLAGS="-I...".
 The CPPFLAGS variable controls C pre-processing,